Mauzy0x00/nfs_r/README.md

 ### I will continue to build this project when I have time.
 Here is a screenshot of an example connection to the network file system server:
 ![image](https://github.com/user-attachments/assets/9ee3191d-8cd4-4655-9150-0f94a4ae4f6d)

+## Contributions
+ I would be happy if you would like to help build this!
+Just make a PR.
+Feel free to message me on discord or telegram if you have any questions about this project or the code. :]

+## License
+ I plan on applying the GNU General Public License to this repository